deepjyoti30/ytmdl/README.md

                         song to the destination directory. '--manual-meta'
                         will override this option, pass only one of them.
   -m, --manual-meta     Manually enter song details.
+  --disable-sort        Disable sorting of the metadata before asking for
+                        input.
+Useful if the song is in some other language and/or just a few providers are used.

 Playlist:
   --pl-start NUMBER     Playlist video to start at (default is 1)